-Just then the red tips of the Lake Mohonk Mountain House became visible through the trees.
-‘Abdu’l-Bahá will stay in its magnificent, castle-like structure for the next three days.
-Albert Smiley, its owner, has hosted the peace conference each year since 1895.
-It takes place in a grand hall overlooking the lake, a room Mr. Smiley built especially for this purpose.
+‘Abdu’l-Bahá would stay in the magnificent Victorian castle for the next three days.
+Albert Smiley, its owner, had hosted the peace conference each year since 1895.
+It takes place in a grand parlor overlooking the lake, a room Mr. Smiley built especially for this purpose.

-Anybody who’s anybody in the peace movement in North America is at the conference, including several Canadian leaders: Rabbi Joseph Silverman runs America’s leading Reform Judaism congregation at New York’s Temple Emanu-El; the Honorable William Lyon Mackenzie King was Canada’s Minister of Labor until last October when the Tories defeated his Liberal party in the Canadian Federal Election; John Lewis is the Editor of the Toronto Daily Star; Benjamin Franklin Trueblood is the famous Quaker who proposed a single world state in his 1899 book, The Federation of the World.
-‘Abdu’l-Bahá already knows some of the attendees, such as the Rev. Jenkin Lloyd Jones, who hosted him at the Abraham Lincoln Center in Chicago nine days ago.
+Anybody who was anybody in the peace movement would be participating, including several Canadian leaders: Rabbi Joseph Silverman ran America’s leading Reform Judaism congregation at New York’s Temple Emanu-El.
+The Honorable William Lyon Mackenzie King had been Canada’s Minister of Labor until the previous October when the Tories defeated his Liberal party in the Canadian Federal Election.
+Another attendee, Henri Bourassa of Montreal, was one of the men responsible.
+He had campaigned against Prime Minister Wilfred Laurier’s plan to create a Canadian navy under British imperial control, and weakened Laurier enough in Quebec to cost him the election.
+John Lewis was the editor of the Toronto Daily Star.
+Benjamin Franklin Trueblood was a famous Quaker who had proposed a single world state in his 1899 book, The Federation of the World.
+‘Abdu’l-Bahá already knew some of the attendees, such as the Rev. Jenkin Lloyd Jones, who hosted him at the Abraham Lincoln Center in Chicago nine days earlier.

 “The second principle of Bahá’u’lláh is the oneness of human kind.
 All humanity belongs to one family, inhabiting the same globe.”